 THE FOLLOWING UPDATE WAS ISSUED BY OUR PARENT ORGANIZATION, JEWISH FEDERATIONS OF NORTH AMERICA.
-TO HELP THE VICTIMS OF HURRICANES HARVEY, IRMA AND OTHERS, PLEASE GO TO JEWISHHEARTNJ.ORG/RELIEF
+TO HELP THE VICTIMS OF HURRICANES HARVEY, IRMA AND OTHER NATURAL DISASTERS, PLEASE GO TO JEWISHHEARTNJ.ORG/RELIEF

 On Thursday, September 28, Jerry Silverman, President and CEO, Jewish Federations of North America, released the following statement providing the latest update regarding Federations' continued response to recent natural disasters.

 As we head into Yom Kippur, we still have five weeks of hurricane season ahead.
 I think we can all share the profound hope that the next five weeks will be less disastrous than the last five.
 Attached HERE is an important update on JFNA’s extensive work in emergency response prepared by JFNA Executive Vice President, Mark Gurvis, who has led our efforts these past five weeks.
 It not only provides a summary of the challenges and responses, but also outlines the significant priority and policy issues that have surfaced as a result of this hard season.
 I want to urge you see this as a call to action.